yz6028693/FlaskSocketIOAplication/README.md

 <a><img src="Gifs&Images/demo2.gif" width = 90% position = 'ralative'></a>

-3. When two clients run at same time: (different clients will not affect each other)
+3. When two clients run this application at same time: (different clients will not affect each other)

 <a><img src="Gifs&Images/demo3.gif" width = 90% position = 'ralative'></a>